oroinc/documentation/user_guide/data_management_grids.rst

 - Scroll pages (if there is more than one page of records): |ScrollPage|

-- Refresh the grid, i.e. get the newest details on the displayed records: |BRefresh|
+- Refresh the grid (i.e., get the newest details on the displayed records): |BRefresh|

-- Reset the grid, i.e. clear all the filters applied to the grid: |BReset|
+- Reset the grid (i.e., clear all the filters applied to the grid): |BReset|